ABOUT US

 What We Do

-M3 (MishMashMakers) is a research and prototyping consultancy that was started by a Computer Scientist who loves to make things.
+M3 (MishMashMakers) is a research and technical writing consultancy that was started by a Computer Scientist who loves to make things.

-Although fabrication technologies such as laser cutters, 3D printers, vinyl cutters and CNC machines have become cheaper and more user friendly, there are still significant technical, financial and knowledge barriers that prevent most people from integrating these technologies into their creative workflows.
-M3 seeks to improve access to these new fabrication techniques and computational design by developing techniques, blue prints, and proof-of-concept prototypes to reduce the technology barriers that makers encounter, thus empowering non-technical users to realize their creative potential.
+Although fabrication technologies have become cheaper and more user friendly, there are still significant technical, financial and knowledge barriers that prevent most people from integrating these technologies into their creative workflows.
+M3 seeks to improve access to these fabrication techniques and computational design by developing methods, blue prints, and proof-of-concept prototypes to reduce the technology barriers that makers encounter, thus empowering non-technical users to realize their creative potential.

 By the Numbers